tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

 .. note::

-  * if the WAPTWUA agent configuration is set to ``default_allow = True``, then it will be necessary to specify the forbidden cab;
+  * if the WAPTWUA agent configuration is set to ``default_allow = True``, then it will be necessary to specify the forbidden :file:`cab`;

-  * if the WAPTWUA agent configuration is set to ``default_allow = False``, then it will be necessary to specify the authorized cab;
+  * if the WAPTWUA agent configuration is set to ``default_allow = False``, then it will be necessary to specify the authorized :file:`cab`;

 .. hint::